 Over the years we’ve made quite a few changes to reduce our use of single-use plastics, and now we think it’s time to do a little bit more!
 As a family, we’ve decided to get rid of some of those plastic bottles in our bathroom and switch from liquid shampoo to solid shampoo bars instead.

 So for the next little while I’ll be documenting our family’s transition to shampoo bars.
 To help us, I’ve reached out to several Canadian soap makers who have kindly sent us some of their most popular shampoo bars to try.
 These bars are all free from SLS, palm oil, phthalates, artificial fragrances, and other unnecessary additives – all things I’m not keen to rub into our scalps.

 We have a variety of hair types and needs in our family so we’ll be able to try lots of different shampoo bars.
 I have long, thick hair that tends to get oily at the roots and frizzy at the ends.
 I also get itchy scalp.
-Tee’s hair is long and thick like mine, and Kay has finer, shoulder-length hair that tangles easily.
-Chris has short, thinning hair he washes daily.
+9-year-old Tee’s hair is long and thick like mine, and 6-year-old Kay has finer, shoulder-length hair that tangles easily.
+My husband has short, thinning hair he washes daily.

 We’ll be sharing the experience of switching over, which bars work best for us, tips and tricks we find useful along the way, and hopefully helping your family decide whether solid shampoo is an option for you too.